 Bev has served as an Independent Hospital Manager sitting on Mental Health Managers review panels.
 Throughout her career Bev has maintained good training links working freelance with a number of agencies delivering mental health training as well as providing group support to staff teams.
-Bev has also held the post of Clinical Services Manager for a reputable health care organisation for the past 11 years.
+Bev has also held the post of Clinical Services Manager for a reputable health care organisation for 11 years prior to setting up Cove with Lee Smith.